germinateplatform/germinate-server/docs/config.md

 # NONE disables authentication (and the use of Gatekeeper).
 # FULL requires all users to log in before they can even see any data.
 # SELECTIVE only requires users to log in if they want to use any features that alter the database, e.g. creating groups, adding comments, etc.
-authentication.mode = <either 'SELECTIVE', 'FULL' or 'NONE'>
+authentication.mode = <either 'SELECTIVE', 'FULL' or 'NONE'; don't include the quotes>

 # The data import mode determines whether Data Curators (in Gatekeeper) can verify or upload data in the Excel templates.
 # NONE disables data verification and upload
 # VERIFY allows the upload and checking/verification of templates
 # IMPORT allows everything VERIFY does, but also allows the actual import of data after the verification step
-data.import.mode = <either 'IMPORT', 'VERIFY' OR 'NONE'>
+data.import.mode = <either 'IMPORT', 'VERIFY' OR 'NONE'; don't include the quotes>

 # These are used to allow linking to an external resource from the marked germplasm page
 external.link.identifier=<the column from the germinatebase to use>